Bacon Ranch Brussels Sprouts are a savory combination of crispy bacon and tender Brussels sprouts in a creamy Ranch dressing.

 Small Brussels sprouts are tender and sweet.
-Larger versions taste very much like cabbage.
+Taste very similar to cabbage.

 When shopping for fresh sprouts, look for those that are whole without a lot of spots.
 Make sure they’re intact, firm and have a vibrant green color (not brownish).